1984 National Soccer League

-The National Soccer League 1984 season was the eighth season of the National Soccer League in Australia.
+The 1984 National Soccer League season was the eighth season of the National Soccer League in Australia.
 This season saw a restructure of the league, introducing a split into two geographical divisions, and an expansion from 16 to 24 teams.
 A Northern Conference comprised 12 clubs from New South Wales and Australian Capital Territory, and a Southern Conference consisted of 12 Victorian, South Australian, and Queensland clubs.

 This season also saw the introduction of the two well-supported Croatian clubs, Melbourne Croatia and Sydney Croatia, both of which had had recent success in the state-leagues.

 For the first time in the competition, a finals system was introduced, whereby the five highest finishing teams in each conference had a playoff to determine a conference winner.
 The two conference winners then played each other in a two-legged Grand Final to be declared champions.
 The Grand Final was won by South Melbourne over Sydney Olympic.

+Teams

+Twenty-four teams competed in the league (twelve in the Northern Conference and twelve in the Southern Conference) – the sixteen teams from the previous season and eight teams accepted from their respective state leagues.